Family Dollar boycott on hold; pastors, store officials talk cleanliness, respect

 “The plan is very clear: Family Dollar must dispose of all trash and garbage at their stores within two weeks, including renting bigger dumpsters, scheduling additional weekly garbage pickups, building fences around dumpsters with locks and ongoing store inspections by the Shelby County Health Department.”

 Rogers, a public relations professional, began a campaign against Family Dollar stores eight months ago, posting photos of piles of trash outside the stores and unsanitary conditions inside several days ago.
-Last week, she addressed a regularly scheduled meeting of the MBMA, where about100 pastors were asked to encourage a boycott of the stores from the pulpit.
+Last week, she addressed a regularly scheduled meeting of the MBMA, where about 100 pastors were asked to encourage a boycott of the stores from the pulpit.
 Strong endorsements for boycotting were voiced last week among the pastors.

 Apostle John L. Ragland III, pastor of Christian Fellowship in Memphis, said the ministers are eclectic and don’t agree on everything but are in agreement about “the power of the black spending dollar.”